thotho19/PuppeterNodejs_HeadlessChrome/README.md

---enable-logging | Enable API return it's basically return the DEBUG messages after executing the command line as stdout --headless | Runs Chrome in headless mode --disable-gpu | Temporarily needed if running on Windows --print-to-pdf=PATH:\filename.PDF | Generate a PDF shot for any website --screenshot=PATH:\filename.png | Get a screenshot for any website --dump-dom | The --dump-dom flag prints document.body.innerHTML to stdout
+--enable-logging | Enable API return it's basically return the DEBUG messages after executing the command line as stdout --headless | Runs Chrome in headless mode --disable-gpu | Temporarily needed if running on Windows --print-to-pdf=PATH:\FN.PDF | Generate a PDF shot for any website --screenshot=PATH:\filename.png | Get a screenshot for any website --dump-dom | The --dump-dom flag prints document.body.innerHTML to stdout